michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 you receive your refund in a timely manner.
 In some cases, you may need to file for an extension to protect your rights, such as when you need to apply for an Individual Taxpayer Identification Number (ITIN) or make contributions to a retirement account.

-Now, the question is how to determine if you owe taxes.
-To answer this question, I created a
-<a href="https://docs.google.com/spreadsheets/d/1BnjUtb6ul_p62k2YEdBXcjHWvZunSVw0Y2E3BqTKao0/edit#gid=895729579" target="_blank">Google sheets document</a>,
-Simply plug in your numbers, and boom, you will get your answer.

-Instruction to use the spreadsheet:

-- Click the link.
-- Click File of the Google sheets (not of the browser).
-If "File" is hidden, click the down arrow (v) to bring it up.
-- Select “Make a copy”.
-- Edit the “Name”.
-- Select “Folder” where to be copied.
-- Use the copy.

 State taxes can be estimated similarly to federal taxes, but you should check the tax laws in your state.
 I do not have a spreadsheet for each state, but you can estimate the state tax owed by multiplying your state income by the highest state rate minus the tax you have already paid.